-Let’s get you started with how to watch Wrangler NFR live stream on TV for those rodeo fans who can’t make it to the Globe Life Field arena.
+Let’s get you started with how to watch Wrangler NFR live stream on TV for those rodeo fans who can’t make it to the Thomas & Mack Center arena.
 Read on!

 The Cowboy Channel

-You can watch NFR 2020, PRCA’s Xtreme Bulls Tour, and PRO RODEO TOUR events via this channel that is available on different Pay TV providers.
+The Cowboy Channel is the only streaming way to watch the National Finals Rodeo.
+You can watch NFR 2022, PRCA’s Xtreme Bulls Tour, and PRO RODEO TOUR events via this channel which is available on different Pay TV providers.

 - The Cowboy Channel Plus